womendotcodebe/guest-blogs/README.md

 If you have an idea and it doesn't really fit any of the listed content types, check with us first.

 Ready to start submit a guestpost?
-Check out our formatting guide next.
+[Check out our wiki for more info](https://github.com/womendotcodebe/guest-blogs/wiki)